 5-Year USD GIC Rate

 Tangerine is unique in having no minimum investment requirement for their GIC products.
 This means that you can purchase a Tangerine USD GIC with as little as $1.
-Tangerine also currently offers the best USD GIC rates in Canada as of September 2022 for 1-year and 3-year terms.
+Tangerine also currently offers the best USD GIC rates in Canada as of August 2023 for a 1-year term, and tied for the best for 3-year and 5-year terms.

 |BUY USD||SPREAD||SELL USD|